The Scientific Debate Over Teens, Screens And Mental Health

 Although their conclusions are different, no researcher I've spoken with thinks it's a great idea to let teens scroll through TikTok or play Fortnite all day and night.

-Twenge, Orben and Keyes are supportive of similar commonsense rules, like making sure teens don't have their phones in their bedrooms late at night and trying to ensure that their lives are balanced with outdoor exercise, school and face-to-face time with friends and family.
+Twenge, Orben and Keyes are supportive of similar common-sense rules, like making sure teens don't have their phones in their bedrooms late at night and trying to ensure that their lives are balanced with outdoor exercise, school and face-to-face time with friends and family.

 So why should the average parent worry about this scientific controversy?
 Because, Keyes says, when parents simply demonize phones, "there's less of a communications channel" about what teens are encountering online.
 A parent's opportunity to mentor or support positive uses of media is replaced by "confrontation on a day-to-day basis."
 Well-meaning parents, wrongly believing the phone to be as risky as a cigarette or a beer, may actually be making their children's lives harder by fighting with them about it.